nhatthangle/Text-classification/README.md

 ## Classification Models

 <p align="justify">
-The first part is to try all well-known ML classifiers such as: Ensemble methods(Bagging, Random Forest, Gradient Boosting, etc.), Support Vector Machines methods, Discriminant Analysis.
-The details of all methods will be given in the results.
-We also try to perform perameter tuning to enhance the performance of these methods.
+The first part is to try all well-known ML classifiers:
+•	Ensemble methods: Bagging of trees, Random Forest, Gradient Boosting, Extreme Gradient Boosting, AdaBoost, LightGBM  \
+•	Support Vector Machines methods: Linear SVC and Nonlinear SVM with polynomial and Gaussian kernels
+•	Discriminant Analysis: Linear and Quadratic

+Moreover, we also try to perform parameters tuning to enhance the performance of some of these methods, the rest takes too long to tune.
  </p>

 <p align="justify">
-The second part will focus on Neural Network models: Basic Sequential models, LTSM models, and finally a CNN model.
+The second part will focus on Neural Network models:
+•	Basic Sequential models \
+•	RNN models: LSTM models \
+•	CNN model

 The main focus is to try enhance model performance by adapting different optimization algorithms such as SGD (mini-batch, batch), RMSProp, Adam etc. and by imposing regularization methods such as l1, l2 regularizations, dropout, batch-normalization, early stopping, weight initilizations and combinations of them.
 </p>

 As has been said above, we will perform classification on both cleaned data without stemming and the stemmed data